 (1) Sections C and D of this Statement are based on valuation data provided as at 31 March 2011.
-Demographic assumptions have been adopted from the actuarial valuation carried out as at 31 March 2011, with an update in mortality assumptions to allow for year-on-year mortality improvements.
+Demographic assumptions have been adopted from the actuarial valuation carried out as at 31 March 2011, with an update in mortality assumptions to allow for the latest ONS population projections and year-on-year mortality improvements.
 (2) The pension benefits taken into account in this assessment are those normally provided from the rules of the scheme, including normal retirement benefits, ill-health retirement benefits, and benefits applicable following the death of the member.